petersulyok/smfc/README.md

 The earlier X8 motherboards are NOT compatible with this software.
 They do not implement `IPMI FULL` mode, and they cannot control fan levels with IPMI raw commands.

 Newer X13/H13 motherboards (with AST2600 chips) are compatible with `smfc` (see mode details in [issue #33](https://github.com/petersulyok/smfc/issues/33) about an X13SAE-F motherboard).
 The only difference is in the implementation of thresholds, AST2600 chip implements only `Lower Critical` threshold, so setting up thresholds is different.

+In case of the newer X14/H14 motherboards the compatibility is open.

 Feel free to create a short feedback in [discussion #55](https://github.com/petersulyok/smfc/discussions/55) on your compatibility experience.